myin142/yt-player/README.md

 ### Install

-Youtube-dl is required for this application to work
+Youtube-dl is required for this application to work.
+(Might not work inside the EU, cookie required?)

 `pip install youtube-dl`